3 Tips for Muskie

 Landing: Always, always, do your best to land muskies as quickly as possible.
 Don't dilly dally.
 Get them to the boat and leave them in the net boat-side to unhook them.
 While you're getting your camera ready, be sure to give them that time submerged in water in the net.

 Make sure you've got a good hold on them, lift, support, snap a photo and get them back in the water.
-For a tough fish, they are exceptionally fragile outside of their natural element, treat them as such.
+For a tough fish, their size makes them exceptionally fragile outside of their natural element, treat them as such.
 A good trick is to hold your own breathe every time you hold a fish out of the water.

 ***If you need more incentive aside from the fishes' well being: bite windows for muskies are often few and far between.
 Get your catch back in the water so you can start casting again while they are active.***